deepcode-academy/Django-Tutorials/03-Templates (Working with HTML)/README.md

-# URL Dispatcher and Views
+# Templates (Working with HTML)

-- Django URL routing
+- Django template engine
-- Django views.py and returning responses
+- Using variables and if-else statements in templates
-- Practice: Creating routes and views for different pages
+- Practice: Creating an HTML template